MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Taken Essence**
 : Works similarly to the one in Last Wish, but no access to the Super and doesn't die when the grenade input is used.

-: Fire input fires a medium damage projectile, grenade input kills all nearby Taken spheres.
+: Fire input fires a medium damage projectile, grenade input kills all nearby Taken spheres and deals higher damage than the projectile.

 ### Mechanically Relevant Enemies
 **Glyphkeepers**